doobery47/dash-trading/README.md

 Stratagy

+Stock analysis additionns
+1. Activate the date option so that it analyses over 2 or 3 years.
+But the plot shuld lways show 3 years.
+Interesting to see what the stock did on the 3rd year.
+2. Add cadelstick option
+3. Add a plot with all the selected stocks but plot percentage change.

 What has an impact on the share price?
 1. The fed and the BOE - mainly the interest rates.
     - How and what are the impacts.